-Adaption of the IT strategy
+Adaption of the IT Strategy

 Any measurement of a strategy can only be successful if insights yield respective actions.
 That is, depending on the measurement results, the IT strategy needs to be adapted.
 Frequent deviations from original plans result from the following sources:

 The time frame to achieve certain milestones was calculated too tight.
-Here, possible adaptions may be a postponement of the respective due dates, or a scope reduction.
-In both cases, the influence on other measures must be taken into consideration, as for example, subsequent activities may be dependent on the results of the postponed or suspended milestone.
-Here, a “domino-effect” may have unintended spill-over effects that need to be balanced.
+Here, possible adaptions may be a postponement of the respective due dates or scope reduction.
+In both cases, the influence on other measures must be taken into consideration as, for example, subsequent activities may be dependent on the results of the postponed or suspended milestone.
+Here, a “domino effect” may have unintended spillover effects that need to be balanced or mitigated.

-The strategy execution exceeds the originally planned budget, for example, due to higher use of diverse resources (e.g., financial, human).
-Also, it may be that unexpected technological complexities arise, because the IT strategy may put assumptions that were taken for granted to the test.
-Furthermore, unexpected difficulties may occur during implementation that could not be foreseen in the design phase.
-Possible adaptions may be, for example, a subsequent budget increase, the hiring of external consultants to bridge lacking human resources, or a scope shift or reduction.
+The strategy execution exceeds the originally planned budget, for example, due to higher use of various resources (e.g., financial, human).
+Furthermore, it may be that unexpected technological complexities arise, because the IT strategy may put assumptions that were taken for granted to the test.
+Additionally, unexpected difficulties may occur during implementation that could not be foreseen in the design phase.
+Possible adaptions may be, for example, a subsequent budget increase, the hiring of external consultants to bridge a shortfall in human resources, or a scope shift or reduction.

-External factors force the management to adopt its business strategy, which may also require an adaptation of the IT strategy.
-This may happen, for example, due to shareholder pressure, or during M&A activities.
-In this case, new IT goals need to be defined depending on the new business strategy, and the IT strategy must be developed accordingly.
+External factors force the management to adopt its business strategy, which may also require an adaption of the IT strategy.
+This may happen, for example, due to shareholder pressure or during M&A activities.
+In this case, new IT goals need to be defined based on the new business strategy, and the IT strategy must be redeveloped accordingly.

 Self-Check Questions